Aghmat/Unity-LOD-SkinnedMeshRenderer/README.md

 ## Demo
 * In the DEMO a folder an example scene exists, extract it to an existing project to view
+* An example build can be found at [itch.io](https://aghmat.itch.io/unity-lod-skinnedmeshrenderer)

 ### TODO
 * Implement crossfade to ensure less noticable transitions